In March I set a 50% year-end price target for the Swedish windpower company Arise and this has now been reached. So is now the time to sell?

 So how have market conditions changed?
 The basic drivers are:

 - The project sales market is stronger than ever.
-For the last three years projects were generating 1.0 MSEK/MW or less while recent sales ranged from 1.5 MSEK/MW for a project of average quality to 1.1 MSEK/MW for a project of below average quality.
+For the last three years projects were generating 1.0 MSEK/MW of profits or less while recent sales ranged from 1.5 MSEK/MW for a project of average quality to 1.1 MSEK/MW for a project of below average quality.
 And I expect the hunger from institutional investors to result in increased sales of at least 100 MW per year – and more likely closer to 150 MW per year.

 - Electricity prices are much higher.
 Short-term in part because of weather conditions (this effect is excluded from my calculations further down) but more importantly due to what I believe is a sustained trend in CO2 emission quotas.
 The two electricity analysts I have spoken to believe this trend is set to continue because of rising environmental concerns.